top of page

 By Meagan Yarmey, PhD, MSW, RSW

 You are succeeding by every external measure.
 The role is senior.
 The recognition is real.
-The career trajectory makes sense.
-Yet many high‑achieving professionals report a growing internal dislocation that does not resemble burnout, dissatisfaction, or failure.
+The trajectory makes sense.

 This experience is often mislabelled.
-It is not simply being successful but unhappy at work.
-Nor is it a lack of motivation or gratitude.
-Research across adult development, social psychology, and industrial–organizational psychology suggests it reflects a predictable misalignment between professional identity and personal identity that emerges over time, particularly among capable, high‑performing professionals whose early success has tightly entangled who they are with what they do (Ashforth & Mael, 1989; Ibarra & Barbulescu, 2010).
+Research across adult development, social psychology, and organizational psychology suggests it reflects a predictable misalignment between professional identity and personal identity.
+One that emerges over time, particularly among high-performing professionals whose early success has tightly entangled who they are with what they do.

 This is not a vague existential concern.
 It has structure, developmental logic, and well-documented consequences if left unexamined.